Tuesday, June 6, 1944 minute by minute

 – Omaha Beach: the 352nd Artillery Regiment struggles to maintain radio contact with the Wn 60 strongpoint.

-– Omaha Beach: The 726th Grenadier Regiment reports that 30 enemy tanks landed between the Wn 35 and Wn 36 strongpoints.
+– Gold Beach: the 726th Grenadier Regiment reports that 30 enemy tanks landed between the Wn 35 and Wn 36 strongpoints.

 – The second 210 mm gun of the Crisbecq battery is put out of action by Allied ships.